What Do You Believe In?

 What Do You Believe In? is the third studio album by British singer Rag'n'Bone Man.
 It was released on 18 October 2024 through Columbia Records and was preceded by three singles: "What Do You Believe In?", "Rush of Blood" and "Pocket".
 The album debuted at number three on the UK Albums Chart and peaked at number two on the Scottish Albums Chart.
 The album serves as a follow-up to his 2021 album Life by Misadventure.

 Background and release

 The album's title comes from a conversation Rag'n'Bone Man, whose real name is Rory Charles Graham, had with his son about the death of Graham's mother.
-About the album, Graham writes, "Although I'm nervous about the release of this new album and what people will make of it, when I take the vinyl from it's sleeve and put the needle down, I know I've made something real and authentic to me.
+About the album, Graham writes, "Although I'm nervous about the release of this new album and what people will make of it, when I take the vinyl from i sleeve and put the needle down, I know I've made something real and authentic to me.
 This record What Do You Believe In? is my celebration of life and all of its twists & turns.
 Made with love."
 The album was released on 18 October 2024, with a deluxe edition released on the same day.